microsoft/VSExtensibility/New_Extensibility_Model/new-concepts/project/Tutorial.md

         .QueryAsync(cancellationToken);
 ```

-Or to enumerate all Xml Schema files in all projects through async enumerable:
+Or to enumerate all Xml Schema files in all projects:

 ```csharp
 IAsyncEnumerable<IQueryResultItem<IFileSnapshot>> schemaFiles =